 The Jean and Alexander Heard Library seeks to create a welcoming, comfortable, and safe environment for its users.
-The library is a place for learning and reflection, and the library staff supports these endeavors by providing helpful, responsive, and knowledgeable service.
+The library is a place for learning and reflection, and the library staff supports these efforts by providing helpful, responsive, and knowledgeable service.
 Mutual courtesy and respect among users and staff are essential to the University's educational mission, and the role the library serves in fulfilling it.
-The goal is to create a setting where users feel free to pursue research and study without compromising their privacy or safety.
-Equally important is protecting the books, journals, computer equipment, and other resources that form the intellectual core of the library.
-Library users should have access to sources of information that are in the best possible condition.
+Among the library's most important goals is to create a setting where its users feel free to pursue research and study without compromising their privacy or safety.
+The various libraries comprising the Jean and Alexander Heard Library provide a variety of spaces for quiet study.
+Library users are asked to be courteous to others, and to be of the potential impact of their conversations in open areas and their use of electronic devises.
+All conduct should contribute to the research and scholarship of the Vanderbilt community.